The Best Nootropics As Pre-Workouts

 Nootropics As Pre-Workouts

 Nootropics are designed to improve your mental sharpness and increase your motivation.
 That is precisely what you want to achieve as you walk into the gym.
-It is also what pre-workout formulations claim to deliver.
-All of which tends to explain why nootropics have recently become popular as pre-workout supplements.
+It is also what best nootropic pre-workout formulations claim to deliver.
+All of which tends to explain why the best nootropics have recently become popular as pre-workout supplements.

-The benefits of nootropics compared to traditional pre-workouts is that they are not packed with stimulants.
+The benefits of nootropics compared to traditional nootropic pre-workout supplements is that they are not packed with stimulants.
 These stimulants generally produce a quick high, followed by a heavy crash.
 They can also bring on jitters and a tingly skin sensation.
 The stimulant most commonly used in pre-workout formulations is caffeine.

 L-Theanine is an amino acid which can be found in green tea.
 It has been found in studies to have an anti-stress effect on the body.
 This makes it an effective nootropic to help you to deal with the stress of working out.
 It is popularly paired with caffeine.

 The standard dosage of l-theanine is between 100-200 grams per day.
 It should be taken 30-60 minutes before your workout.

 Acetyl-L-Carnitine is an amino acid which has many brain and non-brain benefits in terms of improving workout performance.
 It improves concentration and attention.
 It also reduces fatigue and improves fat burning.

 The recommended dosage of Acetyl-L-Carnitine is 10 grams, taken 30 minutes before a workout.